 Find out how you can trace the location of a war grave or the commemorative memorial for a casualty who died in the First World War:

-A project to collect the details of all war memorials and those commemorated on them across the United Kingdom is being managed by the United Kingdom Inventory of War Memorials (UKNIWM).
+A project to collect the details of all war memorials and those commemorated on them across the United Kingdom is being managed by the War Memorials Archive (formerly named the United Kingdom Inventory of War Memorials UKNIWM).
 The database of names is not currently available as it is being compiled as a searchable database, but details of the war memorials gathered to date are available to search.
-See our information page about the UKNIWM at United Kingdom National Inventory of War Memorials
+See our information page about the War Memorials Archive at War Memorials Archive (UKNIWM)